ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/faq.md

     ![](/assets/images/parts/controller/opencr10/bootloader_19.png)

 4. **Select an Option**
-When the `Serial Monitor` is running, menu for the DYNAMIXEL setup will be displayed as shown below.
+When the `Serial Monitor` is running, menu for DYNAMIXEL setup will be displayed as shown below.
-TurtleBot3 consists of two DYNAMIXEL actuators for the left and right wheels, so select the proper option based on the assembled position.
+TurtleBot3 consists of two DYNAMIXEL's actuators for the left and right wheels, so select the proper option based on the assembled position.
 For example, to set up the left side DYNAMIXEL, enter `1` to the input textbox.

     ![](/assets/images/platform/turtlebot3/faq/dynamixel_setup_3.png)